 Like all monasteries, its fortunes waned from its high point in the 13th century, and it was torched, struck with plague and attacked by the French Revolutionaries.
 Rescued by a private foundation of friends, it now has five monks living here permanently and has become one of the most visited abbeys in the south of France.

 You can walk through the cloisters, its columns carved with fruit and vines, making a welcome cool respite in the heat of the summer and look at the tomb of the 13th-century Lord of Venasque in the nave.
-Other buildings include the calefactory which was the only heated room where monks could read and write, the vaulted dormitory, and the chapter house lined with stone seats so the monks could sit to listen to the readings of the abbot.
+Other buildings include the calefactory, which was the only heated room where monks could read and write, the vaulted dormitory, and the chapter house lined with stone seats so the monks could sit to listen to the readings of the abbot.

 Shop for Antiques in L'Isle-sur-la-Sorgue

 If you’re antique shopping, L'Isle-sur-la-Sorgue is the village to come to.
 It’s near Avignon so is easily accessible if you're in the area.
-More than 300 outlets sell antiques, china, glass, furniture, paintings and just about anything you can imagine.
+More than 300 outlets sell antiques, china, glass, furniture, paintings, and just about anything you can imagine.

-It’s a chic town which owes its wealth originally to the watermills that pressed grain and oil.
+It’s a chic town that owes its wealth originally to the watermills that pressed grain and oil.
 Today many of the shops are housed in the old mills and factory buildings and on Sunday there’s also a brocante fair along the river’s edge, where the goods are more bric-a-brac than antiques, and cheaper as a result.
 In addition, there are huge international antique fairs at Easter and in the autumn.

 See the Perched Village of Gordes